ankitchachada/clocker/README.md

 * Go to localhost:3000 in the web browser

 **How did you approach this challenge?**
-I intially decided to go with React as front-end and Sinatra as backend since it is a lighweight application.
+* I intially decided to go with React as front-end and Sinatra as backend since it is a lighweight application.
 I even spend some couple of hours to figure some things out but eventually I ended up doing everything in Rails as I have experience in Rails for both front end and back end.
 I first implemented the core backend logic and then work on styling.
 I then added admin model to provide authorization of controlling clocked events.

 **What schema design did you choose and why?**
 * I used SQL database because Activerrecord is easy to work with.
 I used sqlite for development server as it was pretty fast to setup and run.
 For heroku, I used postgres as it doesn't support sqlite.

 * User
   * Currently, the user has a role attribute which I was using to distinguish admin and a normal user.
+The important fields are email, password and name.
 Below it is defined what I would have done differently given a month.

 * ClockEvent
-  * ClockEvent has an attribute event type which stores the reason for what a user is clocking for.
-This is discussed below.
+  * ClockEvent has an attribute event type which stores the reason for what a user is clocking for, user_id to store user.
+I have used created_at attribute to store the timestamp and is_clocked to know if the user is clocked in or not

+User has_many clock_events and clock_events belongs to user model.
+I have added dependent destroy, to destroy associated clock events, if a user is deleted.

 **If you were given another day to work on this, how would you spend it?**
 * I would have spend time on working more on timezone.
 Currently application supports local timezone but there were couple of hacks I have to use.
-I would research more and come up with more optimal and better way of doing this.
+I would research more and come up with more optimal and better way of doing this also added validation for time.

 * Also, right now the app only supports web version, I would have formated the API in such a way that they can be consumed by mobile apps.
 They can still use it as we just need to send json response.